sammaxfleet/THISORTHATAPI/README.md

 User Stories:

-As a developer/superuser I can view a list of all posts so that I can see all posts at once As a developer/superuser I can view a single post so that I can see single post details, including comments As a developer/superuser I can create a new post so that this post will be displayed in the posts list As a developer/superuser I can edit a post that I created so that I can amend any missing or incorrect information on the post
+1. As a developer/superuser I can view a list of all posts made by user in date order
+2. As a developer/superuser I can view a single post so that I can see single post details, including comments
+3. As a developer/superuser I can create a new post so that this post will be displayed in the posts list
+4. As a developer/superuser I can edit a post that I created so that I can amend any missing or incorrect information on the post
-As a developer/superuser I can delete a post that I created so that I can delete post data from the API
+5. As a developer/superuser I can delete a post that I created so that I can delete post data from the API

 Milestone: Comments

 User Stories:

-As a developer/superuser I can create a comment so that I can link a comment to a post As a developer/superuser I can view a list of all comments so that I can see all comments created in the API As a developer/superuser I can retrieve a single comment by ID so that I can edit or delete this comment As a developer/superuser I can edit a comment that I created so that I can amend any missing or incorrect information As a developer/superuser I can delete a comment which I created so that I can delete comment data from the API
+1. As a developer/superuser I can create a comment so that I can link a comment to a post
+2. As a developer/superuser I can view a list of all comments so that I can see all comments created in the API
+3. As a developer/superuser I can retrieve a single comment by ID so that I can edit or delete this comment
+4. As a developer/superuser I can edit a comment that I created so that I can amend any missing or incorrect information
+5. As a developer/superuser I can delete a comment which I created so that I can delete comment data from the API

 Milestone: Likes

 User Stories:

-As a developer/superuser I can create a liked object linked to a single event so that I can show interest in an event As a developer/superuser I can delete a liked object which I created so that I can delete liked data from the API As a developer/superuser I can not delete a liked object which I did not create As a developer/superuser I can view a list of all likedobjects so that I can see all liked objects created in the API
+1. As a developer/superuser I can create a liked object linked to a single event so that I can show interest in an event.
+2. As a developer/superuser I can delete a liked object which I created so that I can delete liked data from the API
+3. As a developer/superuser I can not delete a liked object which I did not create
+4. As a developer/superuser I can view a list of all likedobjects so that I can see all liked objects created in the API

 Milestone: Followers

 User Stories:

-As a developer/superuser I can create a follow so that I can follow another user As a developer/superuser I can view a list of follows so that I can see all the follows that have been created As a developer/superuser I can delete a follow so that I can unfollow another user profile
+1. As a developer/superuser I can create a follow so that I can follow another user
+2. As a developer/superuser I can view a list of follows so that I can see all the follows that have been created
+3. As a developer/superuser I can delete a follow so that I can unfollow another user profile

 Milestone: Search and Filter

 User Stories:

-As a developer/superuser I can see a search field in the events and posts list so that I can search for a specific event or post
+1. As a developer/superuser I can see a search field in the events and posts list so that I can search for a specific event or post
-As a developer/superuser I can filter the events list by category so that I can see only the events relating to one desired category
+2. As a developer/superuser I can filter the events list by category so that I can see only the events relating to one desired category
-As a developer/superuser I can view a list of events/posts by profiles I follow so that I can see only the events/posts relating to profiles that I like
+3. As a developer/superuser I can view a list of events/posts by profiles I follow so that I can see only the events/posts relating to profiles that I like
-As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like As a developer/superuser I can view a list of events I have posted a bookmarked id to so that I can see only the events I am interested in attending
+4. As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like
+5. As a developer/superuser I can view a list of events I have posted a bookmarked id to so that I can see only the events I am interested in attending
-As a developer/superuser I can view a list of events/posts relating to just one profile so that I can see only the events/posts created by a single user
+6. As a developer/superuser I can view a list of events/posts relating to just one profile so that I can see only the events/posts created by a single user
-As a developer/superuser I can view a list of comments linked to a particular post so that I can see see the comments relating to one single post id
+7. As a developer/superuser I can view a list of comments linked to a particular post so that I can see see the comments relating to one single post id
-As a developer/superuser I can view a list of reviews linked to a particular event so that I can see see the reviews relating to one single event id
+8. As a developer/superuser I can view a list of reviews linked to a particular event so that I can see see the reviews relating to one single event id